iotFab/iota-aws-full-node/README.md

 Deploying this template will incur cost.
 You can [estimate the stack cost within the AWS Management console](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-paying.html)

+This template sets up an EC2 instance.
+When the deployment finishes, Nelson and IOTA Full node will be running.

+Versions:

+IRI - 1.4.1.4

+Nelson - 0.3.5 (You can specify new version through template's parameters)

 ## Disclaimer
 - Working @ AWS, any opinions are my own.